YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-Yes, FUE grafts can sometimes soften or camouflage a FUT scar, but I do not want a patient to hear that as a guarantee.
+Yes, FUE grafts can sometimes soften or camouflage a FUT scar, but they should not be sold as a way to erase the scar.
 Scar tissue is different from normal scalp.
 The blood supply can be weaker, the skin may be tight or firm, and graft growth is usually less predictable than in an untouched recipient area.

 How do I answer this question when I examine a scar?

 A scar can often accept grafts, especially when it is soft, pale, flat, and stable.
-But the repair must be planned with moderation.
-I am not trying to make the scar area look like untouched scalp.
-I am trying to break the contrast so the eye no longer sees a clear white or shiny line through the hair.
+But the repair must be planned with controlled density.
+The aim is not to make the scar area look like untouched scalp.
+The aim is to break the contrast so the eye no longer sees a clear white or shiny line through the hair.

-In my practice, the best conversations about FUT scar camouflage are calm and practical.
-I want the patient to understand what can improve, what cannot honestly disappear, and what risk we create by harvesting more grafts from the same donor area.
+Before I use grafts for a FUT scar, It helps to understand what can improve, what may remain visible, and what risk is created by harvesting more grafts from the same donor area.

 Why is scar tissue different from normal scalp?

-For that reason, I place grafts more cautiously in a scar than I would in a normal bald area.
+In scar tissue, grafts need to be placed more cautiously than in a normal bald area.
 Dense packing can look attractive in a clinic explanation, but in scar tissue it can work against graft survival.
-More grafts in a scar are not automatically better.
+More grafts in a scar are not better by themselves.

 The repair is usually performed with the same basic harvesting logic used in a FUE hair transplant, but the recipient area judgment is different.
 The angle, depth, spacing, and blood supply of the scar need more attention than the marketing name of the technique.

-I also avoid promising that every graft will grow.
+No patient should be promised that every graft will grow.
 Scar camouflage can be very helpful, but it is still corrective work in altered tissue.
-The patient deserves a more careful conversation than a simple before and after promise.
+The patient deserves a more careful conversation than an easy before-and-after promise.

 When is a FUT scar a reasonable repair candidate?

 A FUT scar is a better candidate when it is mature, flat, light in color, and not actively changing.
-If the scar is recent, red, thick, or still settling, I usually prefer waiting.
-In many cases, I want at least 10 to 12 months after the original surgery before judging the final scar quality.
+If the scar is recent, red, thick, or still settling, waiting is usually safer.
+Commonly, the scar needs judgment at least 10 to 12 months after the original surgery, because earlier scars can still change.

-I also look at the surrounding hair.
-If the hair above and below the scar is strong, the goal may be simple camouflage.
-A small number of well placed grafts can break the line and make the scar much less noticeable at a reasonable haircut length.
+I review the surrounding hair.
+If the hair above and below the scar is strong, the goal may be focused camouflage.
+A small number of well-placed grafts can break the line and make the scar much less noticeable at a reasonable haircut length.

 If the scar is wide but the surrounding donor hair is still healthy, grafting may still help, but I explain that the patient may need staged improvement.
 One session can make the line less obvious.
 It may not make the scar disappear under every haircut, every light, and every angle.